Creating Student Innovators In Our Schools

 According to business leaders, there is a set of core competencies that students will need to have to be successful in the future.
 Tony Wagner who has spent a lot of time researching the skills that students will need to be successful in future says ~ that workers of tomorrow will need several skills and dispositions to be successful in the careers of tomorrow.
 The schools that are “getting it right” in Tony’s opinion, understand that in the innovation era, while academic content is important, knowledge is a commodity.
 People can “google” anything so knowledge is no longer as important as it once was in our world.
 The world no longer cares how much our graduates know, but it cares about what students can do with their knowledge and how they can apply what they know.
 Self-motivation, empathy, curiosity and perseverance matter and are critical factors to career success.

-Watch these two videos that show a 5th grade teacher allowing students to explore engineering design in the classroom to create micro-satellites called Cube Sats and students at the high school level participating in real-world internships to deepen their learning and develop the skills they need for their future careers.
+Watch the following video that show a 5th grade teacher allowing students to explore engineering design in the classroom to create micro-satellites called Cube Sats and students at the high school level participating in real-world internships to deepen their learning and develop the skills they need for their future careers.

-Teach n’ Kids Learn (TKL) offers teachers and schools several self-paced online courses to consider in helping to provide engaging and innovation focused learning environments for students.
+Teach & Kids Learn (TKL) offers teachers and schools several self-paced online courses to consider in helping to provide engaging and innovation-focused learning environments for students.
 Please review the following options for your next professional development opportunity.